 Stuck in limbo awaiting the arrival of your favourite films?
 Well, we've rounded up all the new blockbuster release dates in one place, including the newly re-arranged Marvel Phase Four slate.

 Stretching from 2021 to 2028, here's how your movie calendar is shaping up.
 (The following dates are subject to regular changes owing to the shifting release schedule.
-Release dates are accurate at the time of publication, as per the Film Distributors' Association.)
+UK and Ireland release dates are accurate at the time of publication, as per the Film Distributors' Association.
+Certain dates indicate US releasing where UK has not yet been confirmed.)